-It is proposed to start engagement on economic inclusion with a focus on persons with disabilities.
-Opportunities may also be explored to expand activities under this IO to economic empowerment for people affected by GBV, women more broadly, or other marginalised groups, particularly if more funding becomes available.
-The initial focus will be on social inclusion through rehabilitation, including prosthetics and other aids, and on formal employment through job placement and sensitising workplaces, as well as strengthening the workforce readiness of persons with disabilities.
-There will be openness to promoting entrepreneurship of, or involving, persons with disabilities, but with a focus on only supporting financially viable and sustainable enterprises.
-ACCESS will not support small grants and loans or well-intentioned but poorly conceived ventures based on low-level skills with no clear market links.
+ACCESS will start engagement on economic inclusion focussing on persons with disabilities, and if increased funding exists, explore expansion economic empowerment activities for women affected by GBV, or for other marginalised groups.
+The initial focus will be on social inclusion through physical rehabilitation, including prosthetics and other aids, and on formal employment through job placement and creating awareness about inclusive workplaces, as well as strengthening the workforce readiness of persons with disabilities.
+ACCESS sees promoting entrepreneurship of, or involving, persons with disabilities, as supporting financially viable and sustainable enterprises.
+ACCESS will not support poorly conceived ventures based on low-level skills with no clear market links.
+Proposals addressing intersectionalities of different groups of persons with disabilities (i.e. children, aged, women, LGBTQI) can be made via the CIM.